Parks and recreation in Chehalis, Washington: Other recreation

 The Riverside Golf Course is nestled between the Chehalis–Centralia Airport and the Chehalis River.
 Spanning 110 acres (45 ha), it plays 6,155 yards for a par of 71.
+The course has a 69.0 rating with a slope rating of 125.
 Originally a nine-hole course when first constructed in 1927, it expanded to 18 holes in 1971.
-It has hosted various charity fundraisers, competitions and playoffs for local high school golf teams, and the Lewis County Amateur Championship.
+It has hosted various charity fundraisers, competitions, and playoffs for local high school golf teams, and the Lewis County Amateur Championship.